document.lastModified :

 There are four ITU noise regions being compared to the noise floor of a 6m SA antenna system:

-The Output_noise_dBm plot models the full-size system built with initial component values which appear capable of exceeding ITU "Quiet Rural" measurements.
-However, if at the particular deployment location, there are very large signals present that cause distortion then after verifying that the distortion is produced within the SA system rather than in the SDR that follows, antenna size or Preamp PCB component values must be changed to provide protection from this type of overload.
+The Output_noise_dBm plots model the system built with initial component values, those which should be capable of exceeding ITU "Quiet Rural" measurements.
+However, if at the particular deployment location, there are very large signals present that cause distortion then after verifying that the distortion is produced within the SA system rather than in a SDR that follows, antenna size or Preamp PCB component values must be changed to provide protection from this type of overload.

 Isolating the source of distortion to either the SA system or the SDR is most easily done by inserting 10 dB or so of extra attenuation at the output of the Shack Board.
 If there is no change or the evidence persists then the SA Preamp needs to be adjusted.